 Processed wool itself is not magically waterproof.
 In order to make a wool diaper cover do its job of repelling moisture, it must be lanolized every now and then; that is, coated with lanolin.
 In addition, wool covers must be hand-washed and air-dryed.

 It may sound like a huge, time-consuming hassle, but it’s really not because wool covers don’t need to be washed after every use.
 I’ve found that washing every 10-12 uses works for me (and I always lanolize them at the same time).
 You’ll know it’s time to wash/lanolize them if you feel dampness on the outside of the cover in the morning or if they start harboring a slight urine odor.
 And of course, you should wash them immediately if they get dirty.

-To wash and lanolize your wool (Disana brand pictured below), you need a few supplies:
+To wash and lanolize your wool cover, you need a few supplies:

 - Liquid soap for delicate garments (I’m using Eucalan because I have a bottle that is going to last me forever at the rate I’m going; plus it’s a “no-rinse” formula that’s environmentally friendly.)

 - Small container for the melting the lanolin in hot water mixture